armadillu/ofxProgressiveTextureLoad/readme.md

 Requires ofxOpenCV for image resizing, example uses ofxHistoryPlot and ofxTimeMeasurements to track performance, but they are not necessary.

+## Notes

+On Windows, if using an Nvidia GPU, make sure you go to the Nvidia Driver Settings >> Manage 3D Settings and set "Threaded Optimization" to OFF.
+Otherwise performance will be greatly reduced.

 License
 -------